 Our school envisions the esthetician, also known as skin care specialists, and spa therapist of the 21st century as a primary force in skin health, integrating traditional and whole health care practices in a variety of settings.
 Today’s professional esthetician must be prepared to meet a far greater demand for knowledge in the vast area of wellness.
 The Catherine Hinds Institute of Esthetics is prepared to meet that demand in our skin care and spa training programs.

-We pride ourselves on training our students using state of the art skin care technology.
+We pride ourselves on training our students using the latest and most progressive skin care technology available.
 The esthetics field is one of the fastest growing industries in the U.S. The growth the esthetics industry is experiencing, along with an education from our Institute, has helped to create financial independence through the lucrative field of esthetics.
 As a result, our graduates have found promising careers as skin care specialists, spa therapists and make-up artists.
 They work in various settings, such as salons, med spas, traditional day spas, doctors’ offices and cruise ships.
 Many successful spa owners across the country are proud to say that they got their start at our school.

 Come for a tour and get a firsthand look at our spacious and tranquil facility.
 You will see for yourself why we are one of the top esthetics schools in the country.

 See what a difference a Catherine Hinds Institute of Esthetics education can make!